This corn kernel reminds me of Calvin on school picture day.

 So, pictured above is my breakfast this morning, and as previously mentioned, it contained much greatness.
 My other meals today were all bowls of an incredible soup I made from things laying around the house: (frozen) tonkotsu broth, Chinese cabbage, Szechwan pickles, peanut butter, scallions, red chile, and a ridiculous amount of Szechwan peppercorns.
 Kind of a radioactive Szechwan peanut soup.
 And then you throw a fried egg in it and some more scallions.
 It's really really really good, and I've got to see if I can make a vegetarian version of it that's worth a shit.

-Mara and I (mostly Mara, I acted as consultant) updated an old favorite last night, Mark Miller's chipotle shrimp with corn cakes.
-To be Perfectly Frank, our extension of this is quite a bit more thrilling than the original (having made and enjoyed the original 8 or 10 times, I can say this with just enough authority).
+El Carote and I (mostly El Carote) updated an old favorite last night, Mark Miller's chipotle shrimp with corn cakes.
+To be Perfectly Frank, the resulting extension of this is quite a bit more thrilling than the original (having made and enjoyed the original 8 or 10 times, I can say this with just enough authority).

-I myself enjoyed (another perfectly executed) dinner at J-Kim's last night (Marcella's onion fritatta and some penne with tuna, courgette, and a touch of cream), but sat down to this leftover chipotle fiesta for breakfast, and along with a couple of cups of black coffee it launched my rockets with complete effectiveness.
-Maybe it seems like an odd thing to have for breakfast, but consider the components, yo: orange, cornmeal, buttermilk, butter, tomato...see?
-Totally breakfast.
+Hey while we're talking about me enjoying myself: I myself also enjoyed another perfectly executed dinner at J-Kim's last night (Marcella's onion fritatta and some penne with tuna, courgette, and a beetje cream), but sat down to this leftover chipotle fiesta for breakfast, and along with a couple of cups of black coffee it launched my rockets with complete effectiveness.
+To the Hypothetical European Reader this prably seems like an odd thing to have for breakfast, but consider the components, yo: orange, cornmeal, buttermilk, butter, tomato...see?
+Totally American breakfast.

 shrimp with chipotle, orange, and mint + buttermilk corn cakes.